Common Mediation Questions and Answers

 Does my case qualify for mediation?

 The only cases that qualify for mediation are civil cases.
-There is one general exception to this rule which is nonviolent crimes such as harassment (although Rasansky Resolution Center does not handle this type of mediation).
+There is one general exception to this rule, which is nonviolent crimes such as sexual harassment.
 The cases that are usually mediated include the following:

 - Business disputes